The Wake Forest Geriatric Medicine Fellowship program hosts three training pathways:

 Thus, the quarterly rotations of the geriatrics fellowship reflect the concept of Function First:

 In this rotation fellows will learn the assessment and improvement of physical function, working with inpatient neuro-rehabilitation, outpatient rehabilitation, and specialists who focus on neurological, muscular and bone health.
-Fellows will spend this quarter in the Kulynych Geriatric Consult Clinic.
+Fellows also will spend this quarter in the inpatient geriatric trauma consultative service.

 Fellows will focus on cognition, dementia, and geriatric psychiatry, mastering cognitive assessment and exploring management of dementia from initial diagnosis through end-of-life care (often occurs in long-term care).
 This rotation includes dementia training, geriatric psychiatry at Thomasville, Forsyth and the Salisbury VA, and additional time with the Memory Counseling Program.
 Fellows will spend this quarter in the Kulynych Geriatric Consult Clinic.